Getting a Felony Expunged in South Jersey

 The New Jersey expungement law states in detail who is eligible for an expungement.
 If you have been convicted of certain offenses, you may not be eligible for an expungement.
 The expungement statute sets out what offenses are ineligible for expungement.
 If you are eligible for expungement, a Verified Petition for Expungement will be prepared and then filed in the Superior Court in the County in which the charge arose.
 That county’s prosecutor will have the opportunity to respond the Petition, but ultimately a judge will determine whether to grant the expungement.

-A South Jersey Expungement Lawyer at the Law Offices of Robert N. Agre Assists with the Expungement Process
+A South Jersey Expungement Lawyer at the Law Offices of Agre & St. John Assists with the Expungement Process

 Our South Jersey expungement lawyers have successfully helped countless clients expunge their record.
-To learn more, contact the Law Offices of Robert N. Agre today at 856-428-7797 or contact us online.
+To learn more, contact the Law Offices of Agre & St. John today at 856-428-7797 or contact us online.